 Charles Rennie Mackintosh (7 June 1868 – 10 December 1928) was a Scottish architect, designer, water colourist and artist.
 His artistic approach had much in common with European Symbolism.
 His work, alongside that of his wife Margaret Macdonald, was influential on European design movements such as Art Nouveau and Secessionism and praised by great modernists such as Josef Hoffmann.
 Mackintosh was born in Glasgow and died in London.
-He is among most important figures of Modern Style (British Art Nouveau style).
+He is among the most important figures of Modern Style (British Art Nouveau style).

 Charles Rennie Mackintosh Fetgesc.1927

 Art nouveau is an international style in architecture and design that emerged in the 1890s and is characterised by sinuous …